 Well, this topic has come up three times in a week.
 So, I figured I’d address it.

-Folks, the Ascent and 2020+ Outback XT require 87 octane (or higher) in all climates, at any altitude.
+Folks, the Ascent and 2020+ Outback XT (and Outback Wilderness) require 87 octane (or higher) in all climates, at any altitude.
 If you live at sea level like me, it’s 87 octane (or higher).
 If you live at the top of Loveland Pass (highest road pass in the US at 11,990 feet above sea level), you still need 87 octane (or higher).

 No, run 87 octane (or higher).
 They’re wrong.